 - Capitoline Museum.
 Halls and halls of historic Rome, the Capitoline museum is a great place to get lost and release your inner art nerd.
 It has the John the Baptist painting by Caravaggio on display which isn’t so much a painting of a saint as it is a copy of Michelangelo’s work with a sub-erotic homosexual undertone.
 Great read if you’re curious what that all means.
 At the Capitoline Museum, you’ll find another Caravaggio: the Fortune Teller.

-Another unique Caravaggio painting in Rome is also located at the Palazzo Berberini.
-The Narcissus is one of two classic works, depicting the demi god Narcissus from the Greek mythology.
+Another unique Caravaggio painting in Rome is also located at the Palazzo Barberini.
+The Narcissus is one of two classic works, depicting the demi-god Narcissus from Greek mythology.

 - You can visit the Villa Aurora on request.
 Here you can find Caravaggio’s Jupiter, Neptune and Pluto.
 This is not a traditional fresco or oil painting on canvas, but Caravaggio painted this in fresco with oil.
-A 3-way self portrait that shows some great perspective skills, this is an unique Caravaggio.
+A 3-way self-portrait that shows some great perspective skills, this is a unique Caravaggio.

 More Caravaggio around the world